Ben100mm/Ben100mm-SERAI/SERAI_BRAND_COLORS.md

 - ✅ Use red (#660f0f) for all primary CTAs
 - ✅ Use navy (#1a1a2e) for headers and navigation
 - ✅ Use gold (#d4af37) sparingly for premium elements
-- ✅ Use cream (#f5f5dc) for hospitality-focused backgrounds
+- ✅ Use cream (#f5f5dc) for card backgrounds and subtle accents
+- ✅ Use white (#ffffff) for ALL page backgrounds
 - ✅ Maintain consistent contrast ratios

 ### Don'ts
 - ❌ Don't use red for non-action elements
 - ❌ Don't overuse gold (keep it premium and special)
 - ❌ Don't use colors that aren't in the brand palette
+- ❌ Don't use cream, gray, or any color other than white for page backgrounds
 - ❌ Don't compromise on accessibility for aesthetic reasons

 ## File Structure